Gestas/Tarsnap-generations/README.md

 tarsnap-generations

 ####SYNOPSIS
-Cycles Tarsnap backups in a grandfather-father-son scheme
+Cycles [Tarsnap](https://tarsnap.com/ "Tarsnap") backups in a grandfather-father-son scheme.

 ####USAGE
+The script is designed to be run via crontab or equivalent.
     tarsnap-generations.sh

         ARGUMENTS: